Benonki/Fitness-app-mobile/README.md

 # Fitness App Mobile

-A fitness mobile app built with JavaScript and React Native that tracks steps, calories, and more, powered by an Express.js backend with MongoDB.
+A fitness mobile app built with JavaScript and React Native that tracks steps, calories, and more, powered by an Express.js backend with Node.js and MongoDB as a database.

 ## Requirements